Hello everyone!

 </VirtualHost>

-Save and exit: Ctrl+O → Enter → Ctrl+X. Now, activate the VirtualHost and reload Apache:
+Save and exit: Ctrl+O → Enter → Ctrl+X. Now, enable the VirtualHost and reload Apache:

 # Enable the new VirtualHost